YuanpengL/YuanpengL.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm currently a soon-to-graduate Ph.D. candidate at the Centre for Innovative Structures and Materials (CISM), Royal Melbourne Institute of Technology (RMIT).
+I'm a soon-to-graduate Ph.D. candidate at the Centre for Innovative Structures and Materials (CISM), Royal Melbourne Institute of Technology (RMIT).

 My work lies at the intersection of **architectural geometry**, **computational design**, **structural optimization**, and **digital fabrication**.
 The primary aim is to integrate geometric insights with computational power to create structurally efficient, aesthetically refined designs, while advancing feasible and cost-effective strategies for materialization at the architectural scale.